196 Durham Road · Madison, CT 06443 · (203) 245-7028

 Your Jewish Home on the Shoreline

 TBT serves as the focus of Jewish community life on the shoreline.
-We are proud of our extensive programming for Jews of many backgrounds and at all the stages of life.
-We hope you will consider becoming an active participant in our vibrant Jewish community.
+We are proud to welcome Jews of many backgrounds and at all the stages of life.
+We hope you will consider participating in our vibrant Jewish community.

 Our services are open to all who wish to worship with us.

 (Click here for more about Shabbat at TBT)

 Torah Study every Saturday morning at 9 AM.

 September Portions are in the Book of Deuteronomy.